johnusz/johnusz/README.md

 📫 You can reach me via e-mail: johnusz@icloud.com

-Thanks for checking on my profile, have na nice day :3
+Thanks for checking on my profile, have a nice day :3

 <!---
 johnusz/johnusz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.